systems integrator (SI)

-Hiring a systems integrator to combine various subsystems into an integrated solution can also simplify contracting and vendor management for the customer, who would otherwise need to purchase each subsystem separately and work with multiple vendors.
-Systems integration is thus both a procurement method and technical activity.
+Hiring a systems integrator to combine various subsystems into an integrated offering can also simplify contracting and vendor management for the customer, who would otherwise need to purchase each subsystem separately and work with multiple vendors.
+Systems integration is, thus, both a procurement method and a technical activity.

 What does a systems integrator do?